-When we fall out of love we judging with a double standard—we’ve married the Grinch.
-Our partner is selfish.
-They want to spoil our joy.
-In fact, this feeling clearly identifies a couple as smack in the middle of a power struggles.
+In fact, these feelings clearly identify a couple’s power struggle.
 He or she is the Grinch and ugly.
-We, on the other hand, are the benign, attractive—if not heroic—Popeye: “I yam what I yam and they knew this when they married me.
-Why should I consider changing when everyone else likes me as I am?”
+We, on the other hand, are the benign, attractive—if not heroic.
+As Popeye says, “I yam what I yam [and they knew this when they married me.
+Why should I consider changing when everyone else likes me as I am?].”

-No longer flexible like we were when we were falling in love, we are in lock-down.
-We either withdraw in silent opposition or attack the other for their inadequacy.
-Controlling and limiting our partner’s selfishness is our modus operandi.
+No longer flexible like we were when we were falling in love, we find ourselves in lock-down.
+We either withdraw in silent opposition or attack the other for their inadequacies.
+Controlling and limiting our partner’s selfishness becomes our modus operandi.
 Meeting our partner’s demands amounts to self-annihilation.
 If we change to be the way they want us to be, we won’t be ourselves.

 Their differences alarm us.
 How can we be intimate with someone so alien?

 Whether your partner isn’t attracted to you anymore, or you’re no longer sexually attracted to your partner, feeling sexual again requires a minimum of three things:

 No one can live up to a first impression.
 But at some point, we have to look to find the more stellar aspects.
 They are not the beast or the beauty — they’reboth.
 Seeing beauty does take work.
 It’s a commitment to put on clear glasses that see both good and bad, and then choose to focus on the good.
 Try to see what others see.